robijs/robi-react-starter/README.md

 ## Features
 * Themes
-* Built-in SPA routes
+* SPA routes
-* Simple init process via config.js
+* Customization via config.js
 * Support for [PnPjs](https://pnp.github.io/pnpjs/getting-started/)

 ## Commanmds

-#### `npm start`
+`npm start`

-*Before you run this command, you must invoke ```npm run proxy``` to start the proxy service.
+*Before you run this command, run ```npm run proxy``` to start the proxy service.
 Follow the prompts in the console.
 If successful, a config directory will be created and the service will start on port 8081 (the proxy port can be changed in api-server.js).*

 Runs the app in development mode **with** sp rest proxy.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.